abdelrahman167565/FWD_Weather_APP/README.md

 and return the temp from inside main from the retrived data.

-to retrieve data i call method retrve data and it will await route.weather-data and the jsone alldata to be requested then return alldata finally update UI is called and it will await retrieveData to be done requesting and setting the data in variable allData, then using text content to write the output.
+to retrieve data i call method retrve data and it will await route.weather-data and the jsone alldata to be requested then return alldata finally update UI is called and it will await retrieveData to be done requesting and setting the data in variable allData, then using text content to write the output.qqq